Polyurethane foam: Classification of polyurethane foams

 Polyurethane foams are the most widely used representatives of thermoset foams.
 Depending on their cellular structure, they can be classified as open or closed-cell foams.
-Looking at mechanical properties, there are two main types of polyurethane foam; flexible (soft) and rigid (hard) foams.
+Looking at mechanical properties, there are two main types of polyurethane foam:

+flexible (soft) and rigid (hard) foams.

-Generally speaking, flexible polyurethane foams have an open-cell structure where the pores are interconnected, smaller in size and irregularly shaped; contrary to rigid polyurethane foams that have a closed-cell structure, where the pores are not interconnected.
+Generally speaking, flexible polyurethane foams have an open-cell structure where the pores are interconnected, smaller in size and irregularly shaped.
+Rigid polyurethane foams have a closed-cell structure, where the pores are not interconnected.

 The market share between these two types is largely equal.

 There are various processing technologies in the production of polyurethane foams.
 Depending on the properties of the end application, the two most often used at large scale production are moulding and slabstock (block) foaming.

 Next to these, other prominent types include cavity-filling foam (e.g. car fillings used for acoustic insulation); and spray foam (e.g. roof thermal insulation).
 These are known as semi-flexible foams behind appropriate overlays.